alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 Use ``cf env APPNAME`` to see the app's environment variables and confirm that the variable has been set correctly.

 If your app writes database connection errors to `STDOUT` or `STDERR`, you can view recent errors with ``cf logs APPNAME --recent``.
 See the section on [Logs](#logs) for details.

+### Tunneling to a backing service

+Refer to the [Conduit](#conduit) section under [Useful Plugins](#useful-plugins) for further information on how to connect your local system to your remote backing service instances.

 ## PostgreSQL maintenance & backups